ZainabYounus/CloudComputing/README.md

 # CloudComputing
-This Folder conatins Assignments of Cloud Computing Subject.
+This Folder contains Assignments of Cloud Computing Subject.

 Included Assignments are:

 .
 Calculator task using RMI.